isomerpages/moe-canossacatholic/_departments/Mathematics.md

 <tbody>
   <tr>
     <td class="tg-t36n"><span style="font-weight:bold">Step 1:</span> <span style="color:#454545;background-color:#FAFAFA">Understand the problem</span></td>
-    <td class="tg-t36n"><span style="color:#454545;background-color:#FAFAFA">Students are to read and understand the problem, identify the essential and non-essential information and decide what they are attempting to find.</span></td>
+    <td class="tg-t36n"><span style="color:#454545;background-color:#FAFAFA">Children are to read and understand the problem, identify the essential and non-essential information and decide what they are attempting to find.</span></td>
   </tr>
   <tr>
     <td class="tg-t36n"><span style="font-weight:bold">Step 2:</span> <span style="color:#454545;background-color:#FAFAFA">Devise a plan</span></td>
-    <td class="tg-t36n"><span style="color:#454545;background-color:#FAFAFA">Students are to come up with an appropriate plan to solve the problem using strategies such as using a model, making a list, working backwards and others..</span></td>
+    <td class="tg-t36n"><span style="color:#454545;background-color:#FAFAFA">Children are to come up with an appropriate plan to solve the problem using strategies such as using a model, making a list, working backwards and others..</span></td>
   </tr>
   <tr>
     <td class="tg-t36n"><span style="font-weight:bold">Step 3:</span> <span style="color:#454545;background-color:#FAFAFA">Execute the plan</span></td>
-    <td class="tg-t36n"><span style="color:#454545;background-color:#FAFAFA">Students are to solve the equation or come up with another plan if the first one does not work.</span></td>
+    <td class="tg-t36n"><span style="color:#454545;background-color:#FAFAFA">Children are to solve the equation or come up with another plan if the first one does not work.</span></td>
   </tr>
   <tr>
     <td class="tg-t36n"><span style="font-weight:bold">Step 4:</span> <span style="color:#454545;background-color:#FAFAFA">Check-Look back</span></td>
-    <td class="tg-t36n"><span style="color:#454545;background-color:#FAFAFA">Students are to check the solution and decide whether or not the solution is reasonable. </span></td>
+    <td class="tg-t36n"><span style="color:#454545;background-color:#FAFAFA">Children are to check the solution and decide whether or not the solution is reasonable. </span></td>
   </tr>
 </tbody>
 </table>

 <b>The 3 “I” Strategy</b><br>
-While explaining and understanding the problem, teachers also probe students’ understanding of the process by asking questions using the 3 “I” strategy.
+While explaining and understanding the problem, teachers also probe children’s understanding of the process by asking questions using the 3 “I” strategy.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}